jamiewilbraham/azure-docs/articles/cognitive-services/LUIS/what-is-luis.md

 * [LUDown](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/Ludown) LUDown is a command line tool that helps manage language models for your bot.
 * [Bot framework - Composer](https://github.com/microsoft/BotFramework-Composer) - an integrated development tool for developers and multi-disciplinary teams to build bots and conversational experiences with the Microsoft Bot Framework

-Other Cognitive Services used with LUIS:
+Other Cognitive Research Technologies used with LUIS:
 * [QnA Maker][qnamaker] allows several types of text to combine into a question and answer knowledge base.
 * [Speech service](../Speech-Service/overview.md) converts spoken language requests into text.
 * [Conversation learner](https://docs.microsoft.com/azure/cognitive-services/labs/conversation-learner/overview) allows you to build bot conversations quicker with LUIS.